MSc Veterinary Physiotherapy

 A. A large proportion of the material will be delivered via traditional lecture sessions, laboratory practicals (including dissections), practical animal sessions (for surface anatomy, individual animal assessments, therapeutic interventions and also for the acquisition of animal handling skills), seminars, discussion forums, via visits, visiting speaker sessions and online learning activities.
 In addition to module delivery time you will also need to undertake a clinical observation day in the first year and clinical placement days in the second year.
 These constitute an important part in developing your clinical reasoning skills.
-10 placement days (8 placements, 2 of them lasting two days) will take place on Writtle premises (internal placements).
+10 placement days (8 internal/ 2 external) will take place on Writtle premises (internal placements).
 For the 2 external one-day placements left, you will need to be prepared to travel to these placements as the providers are based all across the country.
 You will also need to be flexible about dates as you need to fit around dates when the providers have suitable clients for you to work with.

 Q. How will I be assessed?

 A. Assessment will be by a variety of methods including portfolios of evidence, practical competency log, written reports, posters, presentations, written exams, case studies, Objective Structures Practical Exam (OSPE) and Objective Structured Clinical Exams (OSCE).
-You have the opportunity to resit these exams though some retake fees will apply (£20 for OSPE retake per specie in your first year).
+You have the opportunity to resit these exams though some retake fees will apply (£80 for OSCE retake per specie in your second year).
 The OSPE involves assessing your practical handling skills whereas the OSCE involves assessing clinical competence based on a given scenario.
 The research project is an essential part of the MSc programme and provides the opportunity to carry out an independent piece of research, critically analyse data and write a dissertation.
 The project is supervised by an academic member of staff and takes place over an extended period during the third year.
 The project can be based either at Writtle University College or another suitable external institution.